Skip to main content

 Overview

 Every comment you respond to in Adclear does two things at once.
 It moves your promotion forward, and it teaches Adclear’s agents what compliance looks like in your organisation.
 Skip a response, leave a one-line reaction, or click through without context, and the agents do not learn.
-The mechanics of commenting are covered in the Marketing User Guide and the Compliance User Guide.
+The mechanics of commenting are covered in the /marketing/overview and the /compliance/overview.
 This guide focuses on why how you respond matters, and how to make sure the right people hear about issues.

-Throughout this guide we use submitter for the person uploading a promotion, and reviewer for the person assessing it.
+Throughout this guide we use uploader for the person uploading a promotion, and reviewer for the person assessing it.
 The two roles interact with comments differently, and that difference matters.

 You will need the right access to do any of this.
 The table below shows who can submit, who can review, and where to look for full role detail.